Rena Jones

-Rena Jones (born 1977) is an American musician, producer, composer and audio engineer from Portland, Oregon.
-She composes and produces electro-acoustic, downtempo and ambient music with an emphasis on live string instruments.
-She has released six solo albums and collaborated on over 100 albums.
-Her latest solo album titled Allegories was released in November 2021 and her latest collaborative album Caesura was released in October 2024.
+Rena Jones (born 1977) is an American musician, producer, composer, cellist, audio engineer, technologist, and sound designer from Portland, Oregon.
+She composes and produces electro-acoustic, downtempo, and ambient music with an emphasis on live string instruments.
+She has released seven solo albums and collaborated on over 100 albums.
+Her latest solo album titled Love Letters was released in December 2025 and her latest collaborative album Caesura was released in October 2024.

 Life and career

 Jones grew up in Texas and started on classical violin in second grade.
-She showed interest in writing music and as a teenager pursued electronic music.
+She showed interest in writing music and, as a teenager, pursued electronic music.
 She said the freedom and flexibility that electronic music offered was very appealing to her.
-From 2000 to 2002 she studied sound engineering at Ex'pression College for Digital Arts in Emeryville, California.
+From 2000 to 2002, she studied sound engineering at Ex'pression College for Digital Arts in Emeryville, California.
 She then worked as an audio engineer and a musician in the San Francisco area.
 At Digidesign she worked on the development of the Pro Tools audio software.
 In 2006 she moved to Portland, Oregon.